The shop is undergoing spring cleaning and inventory management.

 This website is about offering to you the proven fly patterns that fill my fly boxes.
 I also write a blog section where I have added several valuable articles that can improve your fly fishing game.
-I have pieces on reading the water, speaking a universal language of science, protecting our fisheries and a small dose of fly fishing ethics which should help us all get along a little better.
+I have information on reading the water, speaking a universal language of science, protecting our fisheries and a small dose of fly fishing ethics which should help us all get along a little better.

 John P. Newbury